-AP Chemistry is a challenging subject, and many students feel nervous about taking on the exam at the end of the year.
-It's nice to have a sense of what to expect on the test well in advance so you can prepare appropriately.
-In this guide, I'll lay out the structure and content of the exam, give you examples of different types of questions you'll see, and tell you how to score practice tests and study more effectively!
+AP Chemistry is a challenging subject, and many students feel nervous about taking on the exam at the end of the school year.
+But if you have a sense of what to expect on the AP Chemistry test well in advance, you'll be able to prepare appropriately for it.

 How Is the AP Chemistry Exam Structured?

-Like other AP tests, the AP Chemistry exam has a multiple-choice section and a free-response section.
-On both sections, you will have access to a periodic table of the elements as well as a chart that lists any formulas and constants you might need for calculations on the test.
+Like other AP tests, the AP Chemistry exam has two sections: a multiple-choice section and a free-response section.
+On both sections, you will have access to a periodic table of the elements as well as a chart listing any formulas and constants you might need for your calculations.

 The Multiple-Choice Section

-- 60 questions with 4 answer choices each (used to be 5)
+- Number of Questions: 60 questions with four answer choices each

-Some of these questions will exist as a part of question groups (which consist of a few questions that ask about one set of data) while others will stand on their own.
+Be aware that some of these questions will exist as a part of question groups (which consist of a few questions that ask about one set of data), whereas others will stand on their own.

 The Free-Response Section